That Which We Already Know: Mind and Body Are Not Two

 But this is not to say that I never had the opportunity to enjoy a little silence inside our home.
 Notwithstanding the tight quarters, I still managed from time to time to find a way to be alone.
 One such place of occasional refuge was in my parents’ bedroom during the day.
 No, we weren’t allowed to play there, but enjoying silence wasn’t play as far as I was concerned.
 Thus, I must have felt that I was within bounds whenever I slipped inside for the sole purpose of being alone.

-My parents kept a clock radio on one of the shelves of their headboard.
-It was a 1950s model that they’d received as a wedding present, with a pink plastic case that had ridges molded into it around the clock face and over the speaker next to it.
-I got to know that clock well.
-I climbed atop the bed and lay in front of it with my elbows on the pillows and my face propped up in my hands.
-I liked to swipe my fingernail across the plastic ridges covering the speaker.
-It made a sound like a tiny plastic xylophone due to the varying lengths of the ridges over the circular opening.
+My parents kept a clock radio on the shelf of their headboard.
+It was a 1950s model that they’d received as a wedding gift, with a pink plastic case that had ridges molded into it around the clock face and over the adjacent speaker.
+I’d lie on the bed facing it, with my elbows on the pillows and my chin resting on my forearms.
+I liked to run my fingernail across the plastic ridges covering the speaker.
+It sounded like a tiny plastic xylophone due to the varying lengths of the ridges over the circular opening.

 To be continued...

 This post is a retelling of a childhood event.

 It is meant to be illustrative of the non-duality of body and mind.

 It is not meant to advocate any meditations that involve holding the breath.